memcached/memcached.github.io/content/features/proxy2/run.md

 ### Test the connection

 Once it's running, the Memcached proxy presents a network interface very similar to an ordinary Memcached server.
-To test that it's up and listening on the port that you expect, use `telnet` to connect to connect to that port, and try a basic command from the Memcached protocol.
+To test that it's up and listening on the port that you expect, use `telnet` to connect to that port, and try a basic command from the Memcached protocol.

 For example, if you are running a proxy on port 11211, you can connect to the proxy directly with this command: